MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

     try {
         let distance = data.message.distanceInMeters;
         console.log(distance);
-        // Write an if statement to check if the distance is smaller than 0.2 meters. if (distance < 0.2) {
+        // Write an if statement to check
+        // if the distance is smaller than 0.2 meters. if (distance < 0.2) {
+            // If the istance is less than 0.2 meters, send
+            // a request to endpoint for the Stop command.
-            // If the distance is shorter than axios.post("http://" + ip + "/api/drive/stop")
+            axios.post("http://" + ip + "/api/drive/stop")
                 .then(function (response) {
-                    // Print the results of the Stop command to the console. console.log(`Stop was a ${response.data[0].status}`);
+                    // Print the results
+                    console.log(`Stop was a ${response.data[0].status}`);
                 })
                 .catch(function (error) {
-                    // Print errors related to the Stop command to the console. console.log(`There was an error with the request ${error}`);
+                    // Print any errors
+                    console.log(`There was an error with the request ${error}`);
                 });
             }